 Any business that deals in transactions and transfers understands that a big part of detecting and preventing fraud is following the money.
-Payment screening helps organizations authorize transactions and make better decisions about whether a transaction may be suspicious.
+Payment screening helps organizations authorize transactions and make better decisions about whether a transaction may be suspicious—as well as maintain payment compliance.

 We explore what payment screening is, why it’s important for financial institutions (FIs), and how the process works.
 Let’s dive in.